 Patterns are particularly helpful when specifying groups of clients that may or may not access a certain service.
 By placing a "." character at the beginning of a string, all hosts that share the end of that string are applied to that rule.
-So, .domain.com would catch both system1.domain.com and system2.domain.com.
-The "." character at the end of a string has the same effect, except going the other direction.
+So, .domain.com would catch both system1.domain.com and system2.domain.com.The "." character at the end of a string has the same effect, except going the other direction.
 This is primarily used for IP addresses, as a rule pertaining to 192.168.0. would apply to the entire class C block of IP addresses.
-Netmask expressions can also be used as a pattern to control access to a particular group of IP addresses.
-You can even use asterisks () or question marks (?) to select entire groups of hostnames or IP addresses, so long as you do not use them in the same string as the other types of patterns.
+Netmask expressions can also be used as a pattern to control access to a particular group of IP addresses, so long as you do not use them in the same string as the other types of patterns.

-If your list of hostnames that may access a particular service is too long or is difficult to control within host.allow or hosts.deny, you can also specify the full path to a file (such as /etc/tel-net.hosts.deny).
+If your list of hostnames that may access a particular service is too long or is difficult to control within host.allow or hosts.deny, you can also specify the full path to a file (such as /etc/telnet.hosts.deny).
 This file should contain different hostnames, host addresses, or patterns, separated by whitespace, that you want to allow or deny access to that service.
 This method also works well to share access control lists between various services, as changes would only need to be made in one file to affect each service.